Zoom on the Ford FG6250P

 Power & Run Time

-The generator is rated for a noise of 78 dBA (less noisy than a shower).
-Its starting mechanism is based on a conventional pull-start mechanism.
+The generator features a conventional pull-start mechanism.
+It is rated for a noise of 78 dBA (less noisy than a vacuum cleaner).

-Thanks to a fuel capacity of 6.6 gallons, the FG6250P can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.6 GPH).
+With a fuel capacity of 6.6 gallons, the FG6250P may run for around 11 hours at 50% load with a full tank (fuel consumption around 0.6 GPH).

-Even if this Ford generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
-Besides, as the FG6250P holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Even though this Ford generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+Besides, because the FG6250P is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 The design of the Ford FG6250P is a typical, open frame, with the dimensions of L30 x W29.5 x H25 in, offering support and stability and enabling the possibility of raising it above ground level.
 This type of design is ideal for tough environments and heavy outdoor use.

-Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 167.6 pounds.
+As the generator's weight is 167.6 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
 Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Ford FG6250P, the following accessories are also included: tool kit, oil and funnel.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Ford FG6250P also is packed along with the following accessories: tool kit, oil and funnel.

 The Ford FG6250P is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.